KTH-Cyber-Security-Lab/NSE-lab-documentation/docs/pages/guides/thesis_report.md

 The final report can be organized as follows:

 ## Introduction
 Provide the introduction, state the objectives of the project, delimitations, and outline the rest of the report.
+Explain the societal relevance of your work.
+For whom and why is your work of interest?

 ## Background
 Any related work should be presented here.
 That would include previous work on similar systems.
 If the system is based on some relevant theory, such as cryptography, database theory, operating system theory, networking theory, etc, that theory can be presented here.